 [[caption-width-right:335: [[Franchise/SuperMarioBros Mario]]'s got quite a diet.]]

-->''For what had Prometheus done in the first place?
-He had given humans a power-up.''
+->''"For what had Prometheus done in the first place?
+He had given humans a power-up."''

 -->-- '''Steven Poole''', ''Trigger Happy''

 Something which is found in the game environment that bestows a positive benefit.
-Different from inventory items in that their effect is usually instant.
+Different from inventory items in that it's effect is usually instant.
 Often inexplicably drops from the corpses of fallen enemies, and is found in unlikely places and breakable objects, or the odd [[InexplicableTreasureChests treasure chests]].

 A feature found in many games is the cycling power-up, an item that cycles between two or more different power-ups (either on its own or when you shoot it), forcing the player to decide on which one is most important to them.
 Depending on how fast it cycles, it also tests the player's timing.
 These are common in space shooters.